top of page

 Pension scheme and uniform provided.

-Workington Town Council is looking for an Estate Worker to join their Estates team managing the council’s park, allotment estate and other land holdings within Workington.
+Workington Town Council is looking for two Estate Workers to join their Estates team managing the council’s park, allotment estate and other land holdings within Workington.

-You will be capable of working unsupervised and have experience of estate work/horticulture or related activities, be computer literate and have a full UK driving license.
+You will be capable of working unsupervised, have excellent self-motivation and drive and have experience of estate work/horticulture or related activities, be computer literate and have a full UK driving license.

 Workington Town Council Community Centre